Scale model documentation the right way for AI governance

 Model builders often place comments and key pieces of their model building process in notebooks and integrated development environments where the models are built.
 A fundamental problem with this practice is the notebook and relevant information doesn’t travel with the model to production.
 The context is lost, and business partners don't have awareness of this documentation, nor the ability to easily navigate or understand, even with access.

-It might sound dramatic, but going beyond the basics for your modeling system documentation can set you on a path toward excellence - while crushing your competition in the meantime.
+It might sound crazy, but going beyond the basics for your modeling system documentation can help you improve - while beating your competition in the meantime.

 What are the benefits of good AI documentation?